amigatomte/detect_hdr_batch/README.md

 # detect_hdr_batch
-Script that tries to detect if a video file is SDR or HDR
+Python script that tries to detect if a video file is SDR or HDR Requires ffprobe, which is part of FFmpeg.
+Created by ChatGPT, but useful and it works. :-)